danrohangit/First_Website/README.md

 # 15_s10208266k_MuhdDandarawieBinRohani_Assg1

 This is my personal portfolio website with the aim to promote myself.
-It will include short description about myself; my skills, working experience etc.
+It will include short description about myself; my skills, working experience etc. Website is written in HTML, CSS with usage of flexbox.

 ## Design Process
 The website's main audience are for those interested in possibly hiring me or those looking for business opportunities.